foureyes/csci-ua.0480-fall2019-003/slides/py-db/sql-alchemy.md

 * we'll check out a quick survey of how it works
 * ... in order of increasing abstraction
 * (low level SQL queries first... up to using an object-relational mapper)
+* [see the diagram in the documentation to get a high-level view of the components that make up SQLAlchemy](https://docs.sqlalchemy.org/en/13/intro.html)... we're mostly interested in:
+	* {:.fragment} Engine
+	* {:.fragment} Expression Language
+	* {:.fragment} Object relational mapper

 </section>

 <section markdown="block">